-Students seeking admission into the Master of Music Education degree program must meet the admission requirements of the Graduate School and the specific program requirements.
-In addition, applicants must have a valid teaching certificate based on a four-year teacher education program.
-Applicants who do not meet the requirements for a valid teaching certificate based on a four-year teacher education program will be required to complete the undergraduate courses leading to licensure.
-These courses may be completed concurrently with graduate work, but must be completed before the student is admitted to candidacy for the degree.
-Applicants must also take the A-State Department of Music entrance examinations in music education, music history, and written and aural music theory.
+Students seeking admission into the Master of Music Education Degree program must meet the admission requirements of Graduate Programs and the specific program requirements.
+In addition, applicants must have completed a four-year teacher education program.
+Applicants who do not meet the requirements of completing a four-year teacher education program may be required to complete the undergraduate courses leading to licensure.
+These courses may be completed concurrently with graduate work, but must be completed before the degree is awarded.
+Applicants must also take the A-State Department of Music entrance examinations in music history, written music theory, and aural music theory.

 Admission into the MME program requires the submission of:

 - Official transcripts for coursework and degree completion verification in music education or an approved equivalent.